civican/legisinfo/42-1/bills/C-55/bill_text.md

 # Bill C-55: An Act to amend the Oceans Act and the Canada Petroleum Resources Act

-**Sponsor**: MINISTER OF FISHERIES, OCEANS AND THE CANADIAN COAST GUARD

 His Excellency the Governor General recommends to the House of Commons the appropriation of public revenue under the circumstances, in the manner and for the purposes set out in a measure entitled "*An Act to amend the Oceans Act and the Canada Petroleum Resources Act*".

 ## Summary